einsy-dev/Snipgen/README.md

 - JavaScript: snippets that can be used in JavaScript, TypeScript, and React projects.

+- JavaScriptReact: snippets that can be used in JavaScriptReact and TypeScriptReact projects.

-- TypeScript: snippets that can be used in TypeScript and React (TypeScript) projects.
+- TypeScript: snippets that can be used in TypeScript and TypeScriptReact projects.

 - Other languages: SnipGen can also generate snippets for other languages by reading the file extension and setting the scope to that language.